What foods to eat if you have diarrhea

 Carbonated or fizzy drinks should be avoided, as they can irritate the digestive system and make the symptoms of diarrhea worse.

 Caffeinated beverages, such as coffee, tea, and soda, may overstimulate the digestive system and make symptoms worse.

 Carbonated drinks may also irritate or contribute to other symptoms, such as bloating and cramps.
 People should also avoid alcohol while dealing with diarrhea.

 While many sports drinks contain electrolytes that may help with dehydration, they often contain added sugars or artificial sweeteners.
 Coconut water or electrolyte-enhanced water are good alternatives.

-Over-the-counter diarrhea treatments include bismuth subsalicylate (Pepto Bismol) and Ioperamide (Imodium).
+Other diarrhea treatments include bismuth subsalicylate (Pepto Bismol) and Ioperamide (Imodium).
 These drugs can help relieve occasional cases of diarrhea and may be helpful to have on hand in a medicine cupboard.

 People with diarrhea should also ensure they get enough rest, as putting the body in stressful situations while dealing with diarrhea may make matters worse.
-Physical activity may put the body at a greater risk of dehydration and should be limited.

 When to see a doctor